Security Best Practices Report

 If the report finished successfully, you can verify that the new files appear in the Reports Folder path, in the remote repository, configured by your administrator (see Send Reports Using SFTP).

-- Repeats: Select the frequency by which the report should run.
-Options include Daily, Weekly, and Monthly.
+• Repeats: The frequency at which the report runs: Daily, Weekly, or Monthly.

-- Time: Indicate the time at which the report should run.
+• Time: The time at which the report should run.

 : Saves the report.
 The Saved menu lists all saved and scheduled reports.